Fyter Fest (2020)

-The 2020 Fyter Fest was the second annual Fyter Fest professional wrestling event produced by All Elite Wrestling (AEW).
-The event aired on TNT as a series of television special episodes of AEW's weekly television program, Dynamite.
-The two-week event took place at Daily's Place in Jacksonville, Florida and was broadcast on July 1 and 8, 2020.
-While night 1 aired live, night 2 was pre-recorded on July 2 and aired on July 8.
+The 2020 Fyter Fest was a two-part professional wrestling television special produced by All Elite Wrestling (AEW).
+It was the second annual Fyter Fest and took place on July 1 and 2, 2020, at Daily's Place in Jacksonville, Florida.
+The event aired on TNT as a two-part series of special episodes of AEW's weekly television program, Wednesday Night Dynamite.
+The first part aired live, while the second part was taped on July 2 and aired on tape delay on July 8.

-The event was originally scheduled to air on pay-per-view from the Wembley Arena in London, England in June and be AEW's United Kingdom debut, but had to change locations due to the COVID-19 pandemic.
+The event was originally scheduled to air on pay-per-view from Wembley Arena in London, England in June and be AEW's United Kingdom debut, but had to change locations due to the COVID-19 pandemic.
 As with many of AEW's other programs since the pandemic began, the show was moved to Daily's Place in Jacksonville, Florida and split into a two-night event.
-AEW invited sixty sponsors from other corporate brands (Jacksonville Jaguars and Daily's Place) to attend the event in the upper deck as a test of allowing spectators, which began a test of allowing spectators that led by the end of August to live spectators returning.
+AEW invited 60 sponsors from other corporate brands (Jacksonville Jaguars and Daily's Place) to attend the event in the upper deck as a test of allowing spectators that led to live spectators returning in August.
+This event subsequently began Fyter Fest's broadcast format as a multi-part television special of AEW's weekly programs as the inaugural 2019 event was a standalone special event.

 The main event of night 1 saw Kenny Omega and Adam Page successfully defend the AEW World Tag Team Championship against Best Friends (Chuck Taylor and Trent).
 The main event of the second night was originally scheduled to be Jon Moxley defending the AEW World Championship against Brian Cage, but this match was postponed to the Fight for the Fallen event due to Moxley being exposed to COVID-19.
 Instead, the main event of night 2 saw Chris Jericho defeat Orange Cassidy.

 Production

 Background

-On June 29, 2019, All Elite Wrestling (AEW) held an event titled Fyter Fest.
+On June 29, 2019, All Elite Wrestling (AEW) held a professional wrestling special event titled Fyter Fest.
 The show was a follow-up to the Community Effort Orlando (CEO) and New Japan Pro-Wrestling (NJPW) co-promoted CEO⨯NJPW: When Worlds Collide event, which was organized by then-NJPW wrestler Kenny Omega, who became an Executive Vice President and wrestler for AEW and was also key in organizing the first Fyter Fest.
 While AEW President and Chief Executive Officer Tony Khan had stated that there would be a second Fyter Fest event, it was not officially announced until May 2020's Double or Nothing, thus establishing Fyter Fest as an annual event for AEW, though this second event was produced by AEW alone and not in partnership with CEO like the previous year.